epfl-ada/ada-2024-project-tada2024/README.md

 We performed an initial test to verify some degree of correlation between semantic distance and emotion scores.
 In the next phase, we will explore deeper relationships, such as correlation, causality, or induction, between each type of emotion and textual semantic change.
 Our final aim is to determine if certain semantic jumps (over α% distance change) induce specific types of emotions.

-## Proposed Timeline

-- **Milestone P1 (Week 10-11)**: Calculate more emotion scores, implement weighted attention scoring, and explore the impact of backtracking.
-Visualize initial findings on semantic distances and emotional responses.
-- **Milestone P2 (Week 11-12)**: Perform correlation analysis, identify specific emotions linked to large semantic jumps, and finalize the interpretation of results.
-- **Final Project (Week 13-14)**: Prepare the final report, and document all code.

 ## Organization within the Team